Any Bike. Any brand. Any Price.

 |Register as an employer||Apply as an employee|

 What is the timeline for implementing the new 'Freedom to ride' scheme?

 - Cyclescheme is now able to switch employers ‘on’ to the £1,000+ schemes, simply give us a call and we'll get you sorted.
-Alternatively, there is an automatic migration to the new scheme happening for most employers; this starts on the 2 Oct and concludes on the 9 Oct.
-Scheme administrators have been emailed with details of this.
+All new employers registering automatically join the 'Freedom to ride' £1,000+ scheme.

 - No, you can pick whatever limit you think it most appropriate for your workforce.
 You can change your limit at any time by contacting us.